phalcon/incubator/Library/Phalcon/Cli/Environment/README.md

 * `Environment::hasColorSupport` - Checks the supports of colorization
 * `Environment::getDimensions` - Gets the terminal dimensions based on the current environment
 * `Environment::setDimensions` - Sets terminal dimensions
-* `Environment::getModeCon` - Runs and parses Microsoft DOS `MODE CON` command if it's available (suppressing any error output)
+* `Environment::getModeCon` - Runs and parses Microsoft DOS [`MODE CON` command][2] if it's available (suppressing any error output)
 * `Environment::getSttySize` - Runs and parses `stty size` command if it's available (suppressing any error output)
 * `Environment::getNumberOfColumns` - Gets the number of columns of the terminal
 * `Environment::getNumberOfRows` - Gets the number of rows of the terminal

 ## Integration

 Firstly you need to create an environment aware Console Application and implement `Phalcon\Cli\Environment\EnvironmentAwareInterface`:

 ```php
 namespace MyAwesomeApplication;